LeCodero/GeneticNetwork/README.md

   - Functions include initialization, training, and model evolution management.
   - The `train` method iteratively evaluates and evolves the population of models.
   - Genealogy tracking is implemented for analyzing model lineage.

-- `fitness.py`:
-  - `evaluate_fitness` function is used to calculate the fitness of each model based on its performance on training and test data.

 - `selection.py`:
   - Implements various selection algorithms to choose models for reproduction.